redtree76/IS-403/index.md

 Validate that the biosensor can reliably detect concentrations at or below 0.075 μg/mL, ensuring it meets the early warning design specification.
 1. Plot sensor readings against the UV spectrometer absorbance values.
-2. Perform regression analysis to determine correlation and establish a calibration equation.sensor absorbance values=nUV spectrometer absorbance values+c
+2. Perform regression analysis to determine correlation and establish a calibration equation.
-3. Calculate the limit of detection (LOD) and limit of quantification (LOQ) using (Tabarin et al., n.d.):LOD=3.3  SD of Blankn and LOQ=10  SD of Blankn
+3. Calculate the limit of detection (LOD) and limit of quantification (LOQ) using (Tabarin et al., n.d.):
 - SD of Blank is the standard deviation of 5 blank measurements of the growth medium using the sensor.

 <br> **4.5.
 Impact of Filter on The Duckweed Tank System**